emmandecena/jupyterbook/_sources/docs/index.md

 Hello!
 I'm Emmanuel.

-An energy market analyst with experience in trading operations of geothermal power plants and in electrical systems design of gas processing plants.
+An energy market analyst with experience in electricity trading operations of thermal power plants and in electrical systems design of gas processing plants.

-I provide solutions to product improvement and process optimization problems by setting up analytical tools, creating and maintaining models, and streamlining new data sets.
+I provide solutions to business process analytics and optimization problems by streamlining new datasets, setting up the tools, and creating predictive models.

 My career has made me wear many hats, such as in engineering, systems design, mathematical modeling, product marketing and research.